Mechanosynthesis: History

 The technique of moving single atoms mechanically was proposed by Eric Drexler in his 1986 book The Engines of Creation.

 In 1989, researchers at IBM's Zürich Research Institute successfully spelled the letters "IBM" in xenon atoms on a cryogenic copper surface, grossly validating the approach.
 Since then, a number of research projects have undertaken to use similar techniques to store computer data in a compact fashion.
 More recently the technique has been used to explore novel physical chemistries, sometimes using lasers to excite the tips to particular energy states, or examine the quantum chemistry of particular chemical bonds.

 In 1999, an experimentally proved methodology called feature-oriented scanning (FOS) was suggested.
 The feature-oriented scanning methodology allows precisely controlling the position of the probe of a scanning probe microscope (SPM) on an atomic surface at room temperature.
 The suggested methodology supports fully automatic control of single- and multiprobe instruments in solving tasks of mechanosynthesis and bottom-up nanofabrication.

 In 2003, Oyabu et al. reported the first instance of purely mechanical-based covalent bond-making and bond-breaking, i.e., the first experimental demonstration of true mechanosynthesis—albeit with silicon rather than carbon atoms.

 In 2005, the first patent application on diamond mechanosynthesis was filed.

 In 2008, a $3.1 million grant was proposed to fund the development of a proof-of-principle mechanosynthesis system.

 In 2013, IBM made A Boy and His Atom, a short animated film using atoms.

+In 2025, researchers at CBN Nano Technologies, Inc. introduced inverted-mode scanning tunneling microscopy (IM-STM), a technique in which tailored alkynyl-terminated molecules deposited on a Si(100) surface serve a dual role: imaging the atomic configuration of the STM probe apex and acting as chemical reagents in mechanically controlled reactions across the tunnel junction.
+By positioning both sides of the junction with sub-ångström precision, the method enables reproducible abstraction of hydrogen atoms from the probe, demonstrating positionally-controlled, atomically precise, zero-bias subtractive mechanosynthesis.
+The authors propose that the approach generalizes to other elements and chemical moieties, offering a route toward scalable atomically precise fabrication.

+In 2026, researchers at CBN Nano Technologies, Inc. then reported the first demonstration of atomically precise additive mechanosynthesis in the form of the donation of carbon structures onto a hydrogenated Si(100) surface using IM-STM at 4 K. Upon mechanical approach to pre-patterned dangling-bond (DB) sites, deposited tools transferred C₂ units via Ge–C bond cleavage along a net-downhill energy pathway, yielding inter-row C₂ adducts (IR-C₂) at a 93% success rate (184 of 197 interactions).
+Iterative application of the process extended surface-bound C₂ structures through successive C–C bond formation, producing four-carbon chains (IR-C₄) and spatially-patterned multi-site carbon arrays, establishing positionally controlled mechanosynthetic donation as a reproducible capability for potential programmable atomically precise fabrication.

 See also molecular nanotechnology, a more general explanation of the possible products, and discussion of other assembly techniques.